teamputtygen/hn-docs/docs/getting-started/nuvla.rst

 entirely optional, although some automated deployment of systems (e.g. SLURM) will not be available otherwise.

+.. _nuvla-registration:

 Registration
 ------------

-New users may create their accounts by registering with Nuvla with their institutional credentials (through the eduGAIN and Elixir AAI identity federations).
+New users may create their accounts by registering with Nuvla with their institutional credentials through the eduGAIN and Elixir AAI identity federations.

-.. note:: Currently the registration process is being updated.
-If you
-          need to register before the new registration process is in place, contact `support@sixsq.com`_.

 The full procedure to activate an account in Nuvla using your institutional credentials is as follows: